 - Appendix A: Glossary: The glossary consists of two parts.
 One contains the definitions of the terms used in the evaluation.
-The other provides a more technical glossary (e.g. definition of related-party transactions etc.). - Appendix B: Implementation order: This table lists the clauses in a logical order in which they should be implemented and is intended to support providers in the implementation of the Code.

-In addition, the following tools and documents can be found in the Code webpage: under "Related Documents"

-- Sign-up form: This form will be used by the providers wanting to sign up to the Code. - The Self-Assessment Tool: See chapter 3.1.2. - Business Model Description Form: Providers will be asked to fill in and submit this form before the evaluation, together with the Self-Assessment Tool.
-The form asks for information about the institution, the business model and the portfolio. - MicPro online form: The data that providers should disclose in the MicPro application as part of the Code evaluation is detailed in this form (spreadsheet).
+The other provides a more technical glossary (e.g. definition of related-party transactions etc.). - Appendix B: Evaluator report format: To assist the evaluator to write up the findings from the evaluation and make a recommendation concerning the award. - The following tools and documents can be found in the Code webpage: under "Related Documents" - The Self-Assessment Tool: See chapter 3.1.2. - Business Model Description Form: The evaluators will ask the providers to fill in and submit this form before the evaluation, together with the Self-Assessment Tool.
+The form asks for information about the institution, the business model and the portfolio

-• Mid-term progress form: Providers awarded the Code will be asked to submit this form two years into the four-year award period.
+- Disclosure of Financial and Operational Information template: This template should be uploaded on the website of the provider during the evaluation process as soon as the information has been validated by the external evaluator.
+It should be updated every subsequent years in a form of self-reporting.
+Self-reported data will not be validated by the external evaluator.
+See chapter 4.6.1. for more information. - Mid-term progress form: Providers awarded the Code will be asked to submit this form in the middle of the ongoing award period.
 This form asks providers to indicate if there has been significant change in different areas of business since the award decisions, and about the steps the institution has taken in response to the recommendations made by the evaluator or the Code Steering Group.